TanStack/table/docs/api/useBlockLayout.md

 menu: API
 ---

-# `useBlocklayout`
+# `useBlockLayout`

 - Plugin Hook
 - Optional

-`useBlocklayout` is a plugin hook that adds support for headers and cells to be rendered as `inline-block` `div`s (or other non-table elements) with explicit `width`.
+`useBlockLayout` is a plugin hook that adds support for headers and cells to be rendered as `inline-block` `div`s (or other non-table elements) with explicit `width`.
 Similar to the `useAbsoluteLayout` hook, this becomes useful if and when you need to virtualize rows and cells for performance.

 **NOTE:** Although no additional options are needed for this plugin to work, the core column options `width`, `minWidth` and `maxWidth` are used to calculate column and cell widths and must be set.
 [See Column Options](#column-options) for more information on these options.